IMB11/Loqui/README.md

 The main benefit of Loqui is that mod developers can get their mods translated into multiple languages for free, without having to manually manage translations - Loqui allows mod developers to download any completed translations and bundle them directly into their mods!

-Loqui supports both Fabric and Forge mods, and is designed to be as easy to use as possible.
+Loqui supports all Fabric mods, and is designed to be as easy to use as possible.
 It supports versioning, so if a mod changes its translation keys, Loqui will automatically manage the translations for each version.

+*A NeoForge port is planned, but the current goal is to smooth out any significant bugs and issues that may happen.*

 **Loqui is currently in development and is not yet ready for production use.**